 Payment Plans and Financial Aid

 To remain completely free to carry out our educational mission, the College does not participate in Federal or State education funding programs, and our students do not qualify for Federal Financial Aid.
+Automatic payment via ACH is the preferred standard of payment.
 Students intending to pay via installment (before or after graduation) will meet with the Rector to discuss the terms of their Financial Obligation agreement.
 Students may partially offset tuition by working at the Academy or College, depending on job availability.

 For more information about St. Mary's College, please contact us: